-Develop .NET, ASP.NET, .NET Core, Xamarin
+Develop .NET, ASP.NET, .NET Core, Xamarin,

-or Unity applications on Windows, Mac, Linux
+or Unity applications on Windows, macOS, and Linux

 free 30-day trial

 Incredible .NET IDE with the power of ReSharper!
 Rider is used across our entire dev team using Windows and macOS.